inrupt/solid-client-authn-js/ARCHITECTURE.md

 Here is a list of terms having a specific meaning in the context of OIDC:
 - **Resource Owner**: the user, who owns resources, some of which are private.
+The notion of Resource Owner in the OIDC sense is broader than the notion of Pod Owner in Solid: anyone with a WebID is a Resource Owner, in the authentication sense.
+Whether a particular Resource Owner is authorized to access a particular Resource is a different matter, up to the authozization system, so ACP or ACL, which is outside of the scope of this document.
 - **Resource Server**: the server hosting resources owned by the Resource Owner.
 In our case, a Solid server.
 A Resource Server receives requests authenticated with an Access Token.
 Example: https://pod.inrupt.com.